dblqr/arch/README.md

 <img src="files/arch-Application.png">

-External users access the system through CloudFront, which serves static assets from S3 and routes dynamic requests to the public ALB.
+External users access the system through CloudFront, which serves static frontend assets from S3 and routes dynamic requests to the public ALB.
 Traffic is then forwarded to the EKS cluster via the public ingress controller, where the Payments Web and Payments API services run.

 Internal staff are able to connect over VPN into the internal ALB, which targets the internal ingress controller and exposes the Admin Web tool securely which has access to the payments API and web application.

-When a payment is submitted by a user, the Payments API validates the request and records the transaction in DynamoDB (`status = processing`) with a UUID for idempotency while archiving the raw payload to S3.
+When a payment is submitted by a user, the Payments API validates the request and records the transaction in DynamoDB (`status = processing`) archiving the raw payload to S3 and triggering its processing using eventbridge.

 An `S3 -> SQS -> Lambda` pipeline then moves the work into background processing.
-The Lambda worker (or equivalent EKS worker) consumes messages from SQS, updates DynamoDB to mark the payment as complete, and then persists transactional data into RDS (with read replicas for scale), and indexes the transaction into OpenSearch for fast search and reporting.
+The Lambda worker consumes messages from SQS, updates DynamoDB to mark the payment as complete, and then persists transactional data into RDS (with read replicas for scale and reporting), and indexes the transaction into OpenSearch for fast search and reporting.

 If the Lambda Function fails at any point, retry logic is built into the system so the message stays in the queue until re-processed.
 After max attempts it goes to a DLQ for later replay.

-SES handles email notifications such as receipts or alerts.
+SES also handles email notifications such as receipts or alerts when the process completes or fails.

 <a name="secrets-management-in-eks"></a>